What to know about Lisa Cook, the Fed Governor who Trump says he's firing

 What did Cook do prior to her role at the Fed?

+She has received degrees from Oxford University, Spelman College and the University of California, Berkeley.
+Some of her most well-known research has focused on the impact of racial violence on African-American innovation, and consequently wider economic growth.

-Also prior to her appointment to the Fed, she served as a senior economist on the Council of Economic Advisers under President Barack Obama from 2011 and 2012 — as well as a senior adviser on finance and development in the U.S. Department of Treasury’s Office of International Affairs from 2000 to 20021, under Presidents Bill Clinton and George W. Bush..
+Also prior to her appointment to the Fed, Cook served as a senior economist on the Council of Economic Advisers under President Barack Obama from 2011 and 2012 — as well as a senior adviser on finance and development in the Treasury Department’s Office of International Affairs from 2000 to 2001, under Presidents Bill Clinton and George W. Bush.

 What does a Fed Governor do?